anti israel protest 248 88.

 (photo credit: AP [file])

-According to Der Westen, the judge deemed the protest of the five activists expressing solidarity with Israel to be a "dangerous situation."
+According to Der Westen, the local district court judge deemed the protest of the five activists expressing solidarity with Israel as a "dangerous situation."

 A spokesman for the district court, Volker Talarowski, told the Post that there was a "violation of the right to assembly" and the court's decision was issued "independent of a political motivation."
 Talarowski added that the pro-Israel demonstrators failed to register their protest 48 hours before the event.

-"There is no basis for drawing a parallel between Nazi Germany and Israel," she said.
+"There is no basis" to draw a parallel between Nazi Germany and Israel, she said.
 "A Holocaust did not take place in Gaza.
 Israel defended its territory from rocket fire" emanating from Hamas, added the student.
 She termed the argument comparing the Israeli military operation in Gaza with the Holocaust as anti-Semitic.

 In the Der Westen news report, the student said there is a "confusion of perpetrator and victim.
 You can only call that anti-Semitism."
 She told the Post that the protestors in Bochum designated Israelis as Nazis and the Palestinians in Gaza as Jews during the Third Reich.

 During Operation Cast Lead over 100,000 mainly German Muslims protested across German cities and frequently compared Israel with the Hitler movement.
 The European Union's working definition of anti-Semitism defines such comparisons between the Nazis and the Jewish state as a modern manifestation of anti-Semitism, largely because the parallel delegitimizes Israel's right to exist.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>